(1843 - 1863)

 The rest of the War

-Promoted to Major in May 1863, he was mortally wounded in the right arm by an exploding shell at Gettysburg on 2 July 1863.
+Promoted to Major on 20 May 1863, he was mortally wounded in the left arm by an exploding shell at Gettysburg on 2 July 1863.
 His arm was amputated but he died of his wounds on 1 August in Harrisonburg, VA, about a month short of 20 years old.

 References & notes